gbdrummer/symbiocss/05 - Interfacing with JavaScript.md

  `id`s should be included at the bottom of your stylesheet and should NEVER be included in contextual selectors.
 (See [Structuring your Stylesheets](03 - Structuring your Stylesheets.md)).

 That's it for now!
-Check back later for some starter code and more examples.
+Check back later for starter code and more examples.
 Happy Developing!

 - Graham Butler